Jan Palach: Death

 The funeral of Palach turned into a major protest against the occupation.
-A month later (on 25 February), another student, Jan Zajíc, burned himself to death in the same place.
+A month later, on 25 February, another student, Jan Zajíc, burned himself to death in the same place.
 This was followed in April of the same year by Evžen Plocek in Jihlava, and by others.
-People in other Warsaw Pact countries also emulated his example, such as the Hungarian Sándor Bauer on 20 January 1969 and another Hungarian, Márton Moyses on 13 February 1970.
+People in other Warsaw Pact countries emulated his example such as Hungarians Sándor Bauer on 20 January 1969 and Márton Moyses on 13 February 1970.